imorpha/notes/content/References/TOEFL Reading – Time Management Tips - Test Resources.md

 ---
 date: 2024-01-23T07:45:51.000Z
 omnivore: https://omnivore.app/me/toefl-reading-time-management-tips-test-resources-18d35444529
-author:
+author: Michael Goodine
 "tags:": ARTICLE
-draft: true
+draft: false
 id: 47256885-def9-47ca-b2b6-fcbf3c058b59
 ---

-Author:
+Author: Michael Goodine

 [Read Original](https://www.toeflresources.com/toefl-reading-five-tips-for-time-management/)

 # My Highlights

-- For many people, the biggest challenge in this section is time management – with just 54 minutes (three articles) or 72 minutes (four articles) to read all of the articles and answer all of the questions it can bereally difficult to get everything done. ^17d0d917
+- For many people, the biggest challenge in this section is time management – with just 54 minutes (three articles) or 72 minutes (four articles) to read all of the articles and answer all of the questions it can be really difficult to get everything done. ^17d0d917

-- Skim the Articles ^3e743642
+## Skim the Articles ^3e743642

 - just skim each article for one or two minutes as soon as you see it ^49c4605d